rdkcentral/ThunderNanoServices/TimeSync/doc/TimeSyncPlugin.md

 <a name="head.Notifications"></a>
 # Notifications

-Notifications are autonomous events, triggered by the internals of the implementation, and broadcasted via JSON-RPC to all registered observers.
+Notifications are autonomous events triggered by the internals of the implementation and broadcasted via JSON-RPC to all registered observers.
 Refer to [[Thunder](#ref.Thunder)] for information on how to register for a notification.

 The following events are provided by the TimeSync plugin: